Announcement

 • #82

-The world’s best all-in-one computer.
-With 24-inch display.
+The world’s best all-in-one desktop.
+Supercharged by M4 chip.
+Built for Apple Intelligence.
+With a 24-inch 4.5K display.
 Advanced camera and audio.
-And mouse and keyboard.
-Supercharged by the M3 chip.

 It is pretty clear that this thing is a damn good looking computer that makes a lot of common tasks easy.
 Like Verto said, it is also going to last longer than an unprotected XP box.